BraydenReklaw/chess/notes.md

 http://hostname:port/PATH - likely use localhost as hostname

 server facade would have 7 methods for the 7 functions, and client communicator would do the actual GET POST HTTP stuff

+### Logging

+creates a file of all code activities a program engages in.
+Great replacement for print-debugging